ProjectMirador/mirador/CONTRIBUTING.md

 Mirador currently uses [gitbook](https://github.com/GitbookIO/gitbook) for its documentation.
 You can find the current documentation in the `docs` folder on any branch.
 The docs will be re-generated for the website when submitted, and kept up to date with the current master.
 Documentation updates are always welcome, and should be included with any fundamentally new changes.
 For general documentation submission, checkout the master branch and branch from it into a documentation branch.
 Add to the gitbook files stored in the `docs` directory.
 ### Updating and Running the Project
-Install all dependencies with `npm install` and `bower install`.
+Install all dependencies with `npm install`.
 Run `grunt`.
 This ensures that any new changes from the remote are picked up in your development build.

 Create a branch for your work: e.g.: `git checkout -b my-feature-branch` or `git checkout -b my-bug-fix`